tolibear/NOOT-WARS/NOOT_WARS_Implementation_Plan.md

 - Robust loading states and error handling
 - Improved overall user experience

+### Implementation Plan
+- Use Framer Motion for animations
+- Create a dedicated Stats component with visualization
+- Implement a reusable LoadingIndicator component
+- Develop an ErrorBoundary and ErrorContext for handling errors

 ## Phase 5: Future Expansion (Post-MVP)

 ### Potential Features